alibaba/GraphScope/docs/analytical_engine/tutorial_run_graphx_apps.md

 Spark distributions with **version ==3.1.3** has been tested to be compatible with GraphScope.

 Also, GraphScope can be easily distributed with python package.
-Since GraphScope only support python3, you shall upgrade your python enviroment before proceeding on.
+Since GraphScope only support python3, you shall upgrade your python environment before proceeding on.

-Then, on client side, we will use `venv` to create a virtual enviroment pack which contains graphscope package.
+Then, on client side, we will use `venv` to create a virtual environment pack which contains graphscope package.

 ```bash
 pip3 install virtualenv venv-pack